shooka-z/ETL-with-Python/README.md

 # ETL-with-Python
-Making a efficient ETL with Python Pandas and Lambda Functions
+Making an efficient ETL with Python Pandas and Lambda Functions